chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/data.md

   };
 };
 export const taskStore = TaskBox();
-//
 ```

 Then we'll update our `TaskList` to read data out of the store.
-First let's move our existing presentational version to the file `src/components/PureTaskList.svelte`, and wrap it with a container.
+First, let's move our existing presentational version to the file `src/components/PureTaskList.svelte` and wrap it with a container.

 In `src/components/PureTaskList.svelte`: